AZTREONAM injection, powder, lyophilized, for solution

 Intramuscular Solutions

-The contents of an aztreonam for injection vial should be constituted with at least 3 mL of an appropriate diluent per gram aztreonam.
+The vial contents should be constituted with at least 3 mL of an appropriate diluent per gram aztreonam.
 The following diluents may be used:

 • Sterile Water for Injection, USP